 I have a mother with alzheimer dementia in a very advanced stage and she is unconscious about anything is happening around her.
 I think she is alive phisically but not a conscious being, she acts by instincts, grabbing a piece of bread or crying when she needs something, like a baby or an animal.
 Cant talk, dont know who she is or anything...
 I cant stop asking myself wether she is "alive", alive here meaning as a conscious human being.
 If I was religious I would ask where did her soul go??
 Is it still there?
 Is it only her body what is left?
 Is all mad people also "alive"under this terms?
 What about very young children (who hasnt developed self awareness yet)?
 What about people who lives in auto pilot all their life and never question ther existence?
 Actually when do we start being "alive" under this concept?
 "I think therefore I am" Sorry for the long lines, I hope I explained myself.
 Thank you in advance.
 Juan C.

-It is very sad to hear your Jonathan Westphal 6/28/18 (changed 6/28/18) Permalink It is very sad to hear your story.
+It is very sad to hear your Jonathan Westphal June 28, 2018 (changed June 28, 2018) Permalink It is very sad to hear your story.
 I can give a guess about the awfulness of what you are going through, but I am more certain that I cannot appreciate the full daily horror for you.
 Your question is a most reasonable one.
 Is your mother "alive"?
 It is interesting t...
 Read more